Home > Help > Musical Keys

 An instrument sounds its key name when it plays C. For example, a Bb trumpet sounds the pitch Bb when it plays a C note.
 Therefore, in order for a Bb trumpet to play together with a piano (without transposing on-the-fly), the trumpet would need to play from music transposed to Bb, while the piano would play from the C edition.

-Chordbooks for A Collection of Lutheran Music are available for instruments in three different keys—C, Bb, and Eb.
+Sheet Music is available for instruments in three different keys—C (hymnal key), Bb, and Eb.
 These three keys cover a broad range of musical instruments.
 The information below lists the usual key for some common musical instruments.

 • Key of C: piano, organ, guitar, violin, flute and others (hymnal key)